tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/Activities/LP-02-Ins_Building_to_a_Smart_Contract_Specification/Resources/ExampleEIP.md

 #### transferCopyrightOwnership

-Re-maps a given copyright ID to a new copyright owner.
+Re-maps a given copyright_id to a new copyright owner.

 ```Solidity
    function transferCopyrightOwnership(uint copyright_id, address new_owner) public onlyCopyrightOwner(copyright_id)